mongodb/docs-c/source/docs-libmongoc/guides/connection-pooling.rst

 The client connects on demand when your program first uses it for a MongoDB operation.
 Using a non-blocking socket per server, it begins a check on each server concurrently, and uses the asynchronous ``poll`` or ``select`` function to receive events from the sockets, until all have responded or timed out.
 Put another way, in single-threaded mode the C Driver fans out to begin all checks concurrently, then fans in once all checks have completed or timed out.
 Once the scan completes, the client executes your program's operation and returns.

 In single mode, the client re-scans the server topology roughly once per minute.
 If more than a minute has elapsed since the previous scan, the next operation on the client will block while the client completes its scan.
 This interval is configurable with ``heartbeatFrequencyMS`` in the connection string.
-(See :symbol:`mongoc_uri_t`.)
+(See :ref:`mongoc_uri_t`.)

 A single client opens one connection per server in your topology: these connections are used both for scanning the topology and performing normal operations.

 Pooled Mode
 -----------

-To activate pooled mode, create a :symbol:`mongoc_client_pool_t`:
+To activate pooled mode, create a :ref:`mongoc_client_pool_t`:

 .. code-block:: c